Sialkot Punjab, Pakistan Travel Guide

 Auto-rickshaws, commonly called "rickshaws," serve as a very common and affordable transport mode in Sialkot.
 These open-sided, three-wheeled vehicles provide an authentic local experience, suitable for short to medium distances.

-Utilize Careem or Uber for reliability and just pricing, especially for farther travel or late-night travel.
+Utilize Careem or Uber for reliability and just pricing, especially for farther travel or late-traveling at night.

-For an authentic local experience, use these for intra-city travel.
+For an authentic taste of local life, utilize these for intra-city travel.
 Ask locals for route information.

-Explore old city markets and smaller sections on foot.
+Explore old city markets and smaller parts on foot.
 Wear comfortable footwear and be vigilant.

 Sialkot does not feature many specialized tourist transportation options, but a few general tips can help your journey.